unional/type-plus/README.md

 ✔️ `immediate`, `logical`

-Returns a compile time validating function to ensure `subject` is assignable to `T`.
+Returns a compile-time validating function to ensure `subject` is assignable to `T`.

 ```ts
 const isConfig = canAssign<{ a: string }>()